 Finally, the Florida Court of Appeal ruled that a trial court cannot require a parent to pay for the college expenses of an adult child unless the parties have agreed to this obligation in a marital settlement agreement.

-To speak with a Boca Raton, Florida divorce attorney to discuss alimony issues, contact the Lane Law Firm, P.A. at (561) 363-3400.
+To speak with a Wellington, Florida divorce attorney to discuss alimony issues, contact the Lane Law Firm, P.A.